CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/02-not-null.md

 Detail: Failing row contains (9, null, nebula, 28, daddyissues).
 ```

-And with that we have covered these two simple, yet powerful constraints for insuring clean data.
+And with that we have covered these two simple, yet powerful constraints for ensuring clean data.
 In the next section we are going to cover some constraints that core to the relational nature of databases, _primary keys_ and _foreign keys_.